230 total entries across 2 section(s)

 COUNTERA high-point tile (typically worth 5 or more points), such as J, Q, X, or Z.

-CSWSEE COLLINS SCRABBLE WORDS (CSW / COLLINS / SOWPODS).
+CSWSee COLLINS SCRABBLE WORDS (CSW / COLLINS / SOWPODS).

 DLS (DOUBLE LETTER SCORE)A square that doubles the value of a single letter.

-DLS-DLSSEE DOUBLE-DOUBLE (FOUR-TIMER).
+DLS-DLSSee DOUBLE-DOUBLE (FOUR-TIMER).

 DOUBLE CHALLENGEA rule (used in North America) where an incorrect challenge results in losing your turn.

-DOUBLE LETTER SCORESEE DLS (DOUBLE LETTER SCORE).
+DOUBLE LETTER SCORESee DLS (DOUBLE LETTER SCORE).

-DOUBLE WORD SCORESEE DWS (DOUBLE WORD SCORE).
+DOUBLE WORD SCORESee DWS (DOUBLE WORD SCORE).

 DOUBLE-DOUBLE (FOUR-TIMER)A play that covers two double word squares, scoring four times the word value.